ibexa/documentation-developer/docs/templating/render_content/render_page.md

 ---
-description: Prepare templates for Page layouts and render Page blocks.
+description: Prepare templates for page layouts and render page blocks.
 edition: experience
 ---

 # Render a page

-Page is a special content type that contains a [Page field](pagefield.md).
+Page is a special content type that contains a [page field](pagefield.md).

-A Page field is a layout composed of zones.
+A page field is a layout composed of zones.
 Each zone can contain multiple blocks.

 ## Render a layout

 ### Configure layout

-The default, built-in Page layout has only one zone.
+The default, built-in page layout has only one zone.
 You can create other layouts in configuration, under the `ibexa_fieldtype_page.layouts` key.

 To create a new layout called "Right sidebar", use the following [configuration](configuration.md#configuration-files):